NT

 Trend justification

-Trichastoma rostratum is known from the Sundaic lowlands, in south Tenasserim, Myanmar; peninsular Thailand; Singapore (rare); Sabah, Sarawak and peninsular Malaysia; Kalimantan (including northern islands) and Sumatra (including offshore islands), Indonesia, and Brunei.
-It is fairly common, though localised, throughout this range.
+Pellorneum rostratum is known from the Sundaic lowlands, in south Tenasserim, Myanmar; peninsular Thailand; Sabah, Sarawak and peninsular Malaysia; Kalimantan (including northern islands) and Sumatra (including some offshore islands), Indonesia, and Brunei (BirdLife International 2001).
+Very rare resident on Singapore with sometimes many years between accepted records.

-This species is found near water in lowland evergreen forest and secondary growth, as well as mangroves and peatswamp forest, up to 500 m.
+This species is found near water in lowland evergreen forest and secondary growth, as well as mangroves and peatswamp forest, up to 300 m (Eaton et al. 2021).
 It has also been recorded in overgrown plantations, beach-strand scrub and stunted forest on islands.
-It is often regarded as a riverine forest specialist.
+It is often regarded as a riverine forest specialist and this may make it particularly acute to forest loss.

 Conservation Actions Underway